Vortetty/plasma-xperience-nobootanim/readme.md

 # Plasma Experience
-An handcrafted Sound Theme made out of KDE Plasma Mobile and Desktop's sounds!
-This Magisk module should give you a more unique flair to your own rooted device, basically
+A simple Magisk module that gives that KDE touch theming to your Android device:
+all done from scratch, by using assets from Plasma Mobile and Desktop!

-# Which sounds does it add?
+# Which stuff does it add?
-Since this is a Sound Theme made from scratch, **Plasma Experience** replaces and adds the following sounds to your Android system:
+Since this is a theming module made from scratch, **Plasma Experience** replaces and adds the following to your Android system:
-* Simple system sounds (this includes: lock, unlock, dock sounds, NFC audio cues, camera sounds, and tapping sfx);
+* System sounds (this includes: lock, unlock, dock, NFC audio cues, camera, and tapping sounds);
 * Ringtones;
 * Notifications;
+* System fonts (replaces `Roboto` fonts to KDE's `Oxygen`);
+* Boot animation (manually ported by using `breeze-plymouth`'s assets);

-If you want more sounds, feel free to push an issue on this repo
+If you want more features, feel free to push an issue on this repo

 # Differences from the source
-Despite the Plasma Mobile sounds are untouched, i have done few modifications on the UI sound folder:
+Despite the Plasma Mobile sounds are untouched (by majority), i have done few tweaks here and there to several things:
-* Made the lock, unlock (this extends to dock sounds), and camera focus sound more audible by amping up the dB frequency (this up to 10dB, in an attempt to be audible without maxing the system volume);
+* Made the lock, unlock (this extends to dock sounds), and camera focus sounds more audible by amping up the dB frequency (around 10dB, using `ffmpeg`);
-* Converted the `camera_shutter.wav` file to an `ogg` file, so that Android would read it without issues;
+* Converted the `camera_shutter.wav` soundfile to `.ogg`, so that the Android filesystem would recognize it;
+* Renamed a couple of ringtones (like `Morning Rush` and `On The Way`) by including `_` between the spaces, else Android would ignore them during ringtone selection;

 # Pre-requirements
 * A ROM that is based on Android 6.0 (and beyond)